Ik-Joong Kang: Early life and education

-Kang was born in Cheongwon-gun, a region now part of the city of Cheongju in Chungcheongbuk-do, South Korea, but grew up in Itaewon, a district in Seoul popular among ex-pats and U.S. military personnel for being closely located by the Yongsan Garrison of the United States Forces Korea (USFK).
-Kang had pursued art since a young age, having been encouraged by his family, known as descendants of many artists and scholars, such as Kang Sehwang (강세황, 姜世晃, 1713–1791), an influential literati painter of the Joseon Dynasty (1392–1910).
+Kang was born in Cheongwon-gun, a region now part of the city of Cheongju in North Chungcheong Province, South Korea, but grew up in Itaewon, a district in Seoul popular among ex-pats and U.S. military personnel for being closely located by the Yongsan Garrison of the United States Forces Korea (USFK).
+Kang had pursued art since a young age, having been encouraged by his family, known as descendants of many artists and scholars, such as Kang Sehwang (1713–1791), an influential literati painter of Joseon (1392–1910).

 Kang's interest in art continued through high school, leading him to study painting at Hong-Ik University in Seoul and earn his BFA degree in 1984.
 Unsatisfied by his studies, Kang moved to New York to further study at Pratt Institute and earned his MFA in 1988.
 Kang has since lived and worked between Chelsea and Chinatown in Manhattan, New York City.

 Works and career

-3 × 3 inch canvases
+3 × 3-inch canvases

 While a student at Pratt Institute, Kang had worked twelve hours a day between a grocery store in Manhattan and a flea market in Far Rockaway, Queens.
 The three-hour commute of subway riding and walking evolved into his time and place to make art, as Kang figured 3-square-inched sized canvases easily fit into his pocket as well as the palm of his hand.
 On such canvases, Kang painted, drew, wrote, sewed, and attached clay, metal, rice, and plastic, among other found objects collected amongst the city's discarded materials, developing a multimedia practice.
 The resulting thousands "artistic painting/objects", described as both "immediate and diaristic" of the artist's life in a new city and culture, would be hung into a grid formation.
 Kang stated that his adoption of the grid formation has come from observing the tiled walls of New York City's subway platforms, which alluded to a strong sense of space and time, and also referred to the structure of Japanese Shoji as another source of inspiration, for it contains several small squares within a larger one, offering a person both a limited and vast amount of space.
 Curator Eugenie Tsai found Kang's grid formation "diametrically opposed to" European History paintings that encapsulated single moments and subverted the modernist grid by presenting the artist's "experience of the undifferentiated commonplace".
 While the large-scale mosaic-like installations, often presented as public art, persisted as the artist's dominant style, Kang also developed his oeuvre by transforming his daily practice of making the canvases into "living" performances for which he would make paintings continuously for the duration of a show (One Month Living Performance, Two Two Raw Gallery, New York, NY, 1986), incorporating elements of sound (SSOUND PAINTINGSS, Montclair State College, Montclair, NJ, 1990), or translating them into a series of woodcuts (1991).